 Successful people don’t waste resources.
 They purposefully invest time, energy, passion, and cash.
 To invest more wisely in yourself you need a good investment strategy.
 If you don’t have an investment strategy you’re in the right place.
 The 10 Steps help you identify what you want, what you need, and how to begin building a plan and working it.
 Time is your most precious commodity.
 Social media and cats are major time wasters if they’re not part of your goal.
 But for the creative and passionate, they offer lucrative possibility when packaged for millions of folks who surf the internet for information or entertaining videos of bulldog puppies or calico kittens.
 Whoever creates the best performance award community may expand the brand into crazy quotes or epic costume failures.

 Once you know the formula you can re-create success in any area.
 The 10 Steps introduces you to the formula.
 This is an article not a complete course on the details of each step.
 If all you take away after reading it is a better idea of how the success game is played you’ve got your money’s worth.
 Most folks won’t spend an hour trying to customize the steps to their goals.
 They’ll have wasted their time.
-Start thinking about it now, before you’ve even read the 10 Steps.
+Start thinking about it now, before you’ve even read the 10 Steps to Success.

-Like love, accomplishment comes from how smart and purposeful you are in the pursuit of your goal.
+Accomplishment comes from how smart and purposeful you are in the pursuit of your goal.
 Actually, it’s a lot like love.
 Remember the first time you saw the goofy smile of a friend in love?
 Then it happened to you.
 If you don’t remember what that’s like, put a pencil crossways between your teeth and gently bite down.
 Now raise your eyebrows.
 Think about the cutest puppy you’ve ever seen — okay, not quite the same but it’s a start.

 Identifying your goal is the first step in the pursuit of success, even if it’s winning someone’s affection.
-This shouldn’t be news to anyone but is the roadblock that keeps most permanently tied to the dock.
+This shouldn’t be news to anyone, but is the roadblock that keeps most permanently tied to the dock.
 Your ship will never come in if it never gets to sea in the first place.
 Don’t roll your eyes and think, “Again?
 Do all these stupid articles have to begin with goal setting?”

 YES.
 If that’s a deal-breaker there’s no reason to read any further unless your passion is reading stuff but never doing stuff.
 Good goals have commonality.
 No matter what you hope to achieve, good goals have these attributes: